ragozzine/last-first-letter-collab/the-story.md

 Each step drawing Rory closer to the dark blue sedan amped up their feelings of dread.

 _Don't let her see your nerves, Rory_ they thought to themselves.

+"So.
+You're finally here," said the sinister voice wafting out from the rolled-down window.